Player Spotlight: Laurens ten Cate

 “Every game here is life or death,” said Laurens, referring to the competitive nature of the NCAA.
 “You lose one game and you drop significantly in the rankings, so the intense competition at IDA really helped me prepare for that.”

 The Amherst College men boast a record of twelve wins, two losses, and one tie as they head into November.
 Seven of their wins came over New England Small College Athletic Conference (NESCAC) opponents, which earned them the number 2 slot in the NESCAC playoffs.
 Laurens has 2 goals and an assist to his name as the Mammoths roll into the postseason.

 Improved mental toughness is something Laurens was not expecting to gain out of his time at IDA, but is an attribute he’s extremely thankful for.
 “It’s not a bad thing to have a bad game, and the coaches at IDA helped me realize that,” said Laurens.
 “As soon as the shower hits my head after a tough loss, I forget about it.
 The next day I’m back at practice putting in the work.”
 He would go on to note that everyone can and should expect to struggle at one point or another, even during an incredible season like the one that the Mammoths are having.

 “I can’t speak highly enough about IDA.
 It’s the best opportunity you can have if you want to put yourself in a position to play at the next level,” Laurens stated.
 “With all of the resources they have there, it’s just up to you to put in the work.”

 Want to listen to the full interview?
 Click the link here.

 Exploring colleges on the east coast like Laurens?
 We’re here to help ensure you are on the best path forward before diving into your college career.
-Click the button below and fill out the form to connect with one of our IDA representatives and get your college soccer journey started!
+Fill out the form below to connect with one of our IDA representatives and get your college soccer journey started!